 Next, Presto hits every TalariaDB instance in parallel for data retrieval.
 Interestingly enough, by adding a new machine in the TalariaDB cluster we gain data capacity and reduce query latency at the same time.
 This is provided the Presto cluster has an equal or larger amount of executors to process the data.

-Scale and elasticity
+Scale and Elasticity

 While scaling databases is not a trivial task, by sacrificing some of the requirements (such as strong consistency as per CAP), TalariaDB can scale horizontally by simply adding more hardware servers.

 TalariaDB is not only highly available but also tolerant to network partitions.
 If a node goes down, data residing on the node becomes unavailable but new data will still be ingested and presented.
-We would much rather serve our customers some data than no data at all.
+We would much rather serve our consumers some data than no data at all.
 Going forward, we plan to transition the entire system to a Kubernetes StatefulSet integration.
-This lets us auto-heal the TalariaDB cluster without data loss, as Kubermates manages the data volumes.
+This lets us auto-heal the TalariaDB cluster without data loss, as Kubernetes manages the data volumes.

 We do upscaling by adding a new machine to the cluster.
-It automatically joins the cluster by starting gossipping with one of the nodes (discovery is done using a DNS record, Route53 in our case).
+It automatically joins the cluster by starting gossiping with one of the nodes (discovery is done using a DNS record, Route53 in our case).
 Once the instance joins the cluster, it starts polling from a queue the files it has to ingest.

 Downscaling must be graceful, given we currently don’t replicate data.
 However, we can exploit that TalariaDB only stores data for the trailing time period.
 A graceful downscaling might be implemented by simply stopping ingesting new data but still serving data until everything the node holds is expired and storage is cleared.
 This is similar to how EMR deals with downscaling.

 We have been running TalariaDB in production for a few months.
-Together with some major improvements in our data pipeline, we have built a global real-time feed from our mobile applications for our analysts, data scientists, and mobile engineers by helping them monitor and analyse behavior and diagnose issues.
+Together with some major improvements in our data pipeline, we have built a global real-time feed from our mobile applications for our analysts, data scientists, and mobile engineers by helping them monitor and analyse behaviour and diagnose issues.